Katnoelii/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+We first declare our class component by extending the react component parent class.
+Then we use the constructor function to set up state.
+We also need to call super() because we are calling extends (if we didn't do this, we would not be able to access the 'this').
+We then set up our state using this.state, and then we render some UI to the DOM by calling the Render() method.

 2. Describe the different phases of the component lifecycle.

+The Mounting Phase invokes the render method and calls ComponentDidMount if needed.
+The Updating Phase then forces another render after each update by invoking setState.
+The Unmounting Phase will then remove the component from the screen and calls componentWillUnmount, but only if necessary.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount executes after the component mounts to the DOM.
+From there, the DOM can then be changed, or updated. componentDidUpdate will run right after each update of the DOM, but it *will not* run on the first render. componentWillUnmount fires before the component is unmounted and it removes the component, helpful for any "spring cleaning" necessary.

 4. Define stateful logic.

+Stateful logic is any code that typically deals with changing state within a component (though it does not always directly involve state).
+Some examples would be event handlers and hooks.

 5. Describe how to test a React component with React Testing Library.

+Utilize React's built-in testing Library to create test suits for your components.
+You just need to describe what you expect the test to be able to do, then go through each step and write code that helps create the task you described earlier.
+Examples could be rendering a form, finding an element, typing in and submitting a form, or clicking a button.
+Every time you save the test will run and you'll be able to check your progress and see if its responsive - when an error is thrown, it will typically through back a failed test and will help direct you on how to fix it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.